From homotopy links to stratified homotopy theories: Equivalence of homotopy categories and applications

-\begin{lemma} The adjoint pairs $\RealP{-} \dashv \Sing_P$, and $\RealStrat{-} \dashv \SingStrat$ induce well defined functors at the level of homotopy categories. \end{lemma} \begin{proof} By Corollary \ref{Cor:Realization_Preserve_Weak_Equivalences}, the functor $\RealP{-}\colon \sS_P\to \Top_P$ preserves weak equivalences for all posets $P$.
+\end{theorem} We first prove that the functors of \cref{theo:Equivalence_Simplicial_Homotopy_Category} pass to the homotopy categories. \begin{lemma} The adjoint pairs $\RealP{-} \dashv \Sing_P$, and $\RealStrat{-} \dashv \SingStrat$ induce well defined functors at the level of homotopy categories. \end{lemma} \begin{proof} By \cref{Cor:Realization_Preserve_Weak_Equivalences}, the functor $\RealP{-}\colon \sS_P\to \Top_P$ preserves weak equivalences for all posets $P$.
 By construction of the model structures on $\Strat$ and $s\Strat$, this implies that $\RealStrat{-}$ also preserves all weak-equivalences.
 Since the homotopy categories are nothing more than the localization of the categories at the classes of weak equivalences, this implies that $\RealP{-}$ and $\RealStrat{-}$ both induce functors between homotopy categories.
-By Theorem \ref{theo:SingP_Characterize_WeakEquivalences}, $\Sing_P\colon \Top_P\to\sS_P$ also preserve all weak-equivalences, and so the same is true for $\SingStrat\colon \Strat\to s\Strat$, which means that they also induce well defined functors at the level of homotopy categories. \end{proof}
+By \cref{theo:SingP_Characterize_WeakEquivalences}, $\Sing_P\colon \Top_P\to\sS_P$ also preserve all weak-equivalences, and so the same is true for $\SingStrat\colon \Strat\to s\Strat$, which means that they also induce well defined functors at the level of homotopy categories. \end{proof}